 Other daily treatments include Expressive Arts, Yoga, Psychodrama, Relationship Dynamics, Personality Styles, and Process Group, wherein adolescents learn to open up about their thoughts and feelings, share their life stories, and process interpersonal conflict.

-The Adolescent Program differentiates itself by inviting families to join in the treatment and recovery process.
-Through weekly family therapy sessions, parent support groups, and multi-family group, we change the family system to improve communication, boundaries, personal responsibility for behavior, and the processing of family wounds.
+The Adolescent Program invites families to join in the treatment and recovery process.
+Through weekly family therapy sessions and multi-family groups, we help the family system to improve communication, boundaries, personal responsibility for behavior, and the processing of family wounds.
 Whole-family therapy teaches everyone the roles they play in maintaining the problem, how to support one another, and that they can emerge from treatment stronger than they were before.

-Once a teen is admitted to the program, parents are involved in two weekly groups, including Parent Support and Multi-Family, wherein they learn how to take back the power in their home.
-Whether home life has been hijacked by addiction, severe anxiety, suicide gestures, or self-harm behaviors, parents will learn how to speak to distressed teens and be involved in designing an individualized behavior plan for their child to help get their family back on track.
+Parents are involved in weekly Multi-Family groups and a weekly family session with the client’s therapy, wherein they work together on treatment goals.
+Whether home life has been hijacked by severe anxiety, suicidal gestures, substance use or self-harm behaviors, parents will learn how to speak to distressed teens and be involved in designing an individualized behavior plan for their child to help get their family back on track.

 Our family-centered approach is what makes us successful.
 In fact, a review of multiple studies assessing the effects of different treatment approaches for adolescent behavioral and substance abuse problems found that family therapy was effective when compared to a control group, and when compared to alternative approaches.
 Including the family in the treatment process helps identify and correct family patterns that contribute negatively to the teen’s mental health and provides parents with education regarding how to best support their adolescent during recovery.